aws-samples/aws-fault-injection-simulator-workshop/README.md

 Currently this is a hodgepodge of source types (cdk, SAM, CFN) which will all eventually need to be merged into plain CFN for EE use.
 For now to instantiate the resources on a Mac/Linux box with installed `bash`, `jq`, `AWS CLI`, `SAM CLI` and `CDK CLI`:

+* The deploy script uses the default profile set for AWS CLI.
+Modify lines 26 and 27 to use a custom profile *

 ```
 cd aws-fault-injection-simulator-workshop